AbdallahMaherDev/Social-proof-section-10/README.md

 🌟 Introduction

 Hello!
 I'm Abdallah Maher, and this is a solution to the "Results Summary Component" challenge from Frontend Mentor.
-This project is a simple yet elegant component that displays a user's test results in a visually appealing way.
+This project is a visually appealing and responsive testimonial section that showcases user reviews and ratings effectively.

 🚀 Features

-Responsive and accessible design

-Well-structured HTML & CSS

-Dynamic score representation
+✔️ Fully Responsive Design – Optimized for all screen sizes.
+✔️ Clean & Modern Layout – Built using Flexbox & Grid for a structured design.
+✔️ Accessible & Well-structured Code – Ensures readability and usability.

 🛠 Technologies Used

-HTML5

-CSS3 (Flexbox & Grid for layout)
+HTML  /  CSS3 (Flexbox)

 Open index.html in your browser to view the component.